artinte/deep-learning/README.md

 A loss function is a crucial component in machine learning that quantifies the difference between a model's predicted output and the actual target values.

-* nn.L1Loss - Creates a criterion that measures the mean absolute error (MAE) between each element in the input `x` and target `y` .
+* `nn.L1Loss` - Creates a criterion that measures the mean absolute error (MAE) between each element in the input `x` and target `y` .
-* nn.MSELoss - Creates a criterion that measures the mean squared error (squared L2 norm) between each element in the input and target `y` .
+* `nn.MSELoss` - Creates a criterion that measures the mean squared error (squared L2 norm) between each element in the input and target `y` .
-* nn.CrossEntropyLoss - This criterion computes the cross entropy loss between input logits and target.
+* `nn.CrossEntropyLoss` - This criterion computes the cross entropy loss between input logits and target.
-* nn.BCELoss - Creates a criterion that measures the Binary Cross Entropy between the target and the input probabilities.
+* `nn.BCELoss` - Creates a criterion that measures the Binary Cross Entropy between the target and the input probabilities.

 2.6 [Optimizer](https://artinte.github.io/deep-learning/optimizer.html)

 An optimizer in machine learning, particularly in deep learning, is a function or algorithm that adjusts the model's parameters (like weights and biases) to minimize the loss function, thereby improving the model's performance.

 [torch.optim](https://docs.pytorch.org/docs/stable/optim.html) is a package implementing various optimization algorithms.
 To use `torch.optim` you have to construct an optimizer object that will hold the current state and will update the parameters based on the computed gradients.

+`demo_simple_sgd.py`

+`demo_sgd_momentum.py`

 ```
 optimizer = optim.SGD(model.parameters(), lr=0.01, momentum=0.9)